We Are the Ants

 We Are the Ants is a young adult science fiction novel by Shaun David Hutchinson, published January 19, 2016 by Simon Pulse with a 24-page companion story, "What We Pretend to Be", published on the publisher's website, Riveted, later that year.

 The book follows Henry, whose boyfriend recently committed suicide.
-Henry is abducted by aliens and has 144 days to decide whether to push a button that will save the Earth from alien destruction.
+Henry is abducted by aliens and has 144 days to decide whether or not to push a button that will save the Earth from alien destruction.
 However, he's not sure Earth is worth saving until he meets Diego, an artist with a troubled past.

 Reception

 The book was generally well-received by critics, including starred reviews from Booklist, Kirkus Reviews, School Library Journal, Publishers Weekly, and Shelf Awareness.
 Kirkus called the book "[b]itterly funny, with a ray of hope amid bleakness."
 Shelf Awareness echoed the sentiment, calling the novel "bracingly smart and unusual."
 As if explaining the book's unusualness, School Library Journal compared the storyline and writing style to Nick Burd’s The Vast Fields of Ordinary and Kurt Vonnegut’s Slaughterhouse Five.
 Booklist further explained, "Hutchinson’s excellent novel of ideas invites readers to wonder about their place in a world that often seems uncaring and meaningless.
 The novel is never didactic; on the contrary, it is unfailingly dramatic and crackling with characters who become real upon the page."

 The Lambda Literary Foundation and Voice of Youth Advocates (VOYA) also praised the book for its thematic contents.
 VOYA said the novel tells "a very complex story about serious subjects."
 Lambda Literary expanded on the idea, saying it "is a book about more than love and loss; it’s about struggling to find motivation and not taking the people in your life for granted."
 Both complimented Hutchinson's writing.
 Lambda Literary called the book "a beautiful, masterfully told story by someone who is at the top of his craft," and VOYA noted, "The voices of each character are strong and unique."

 The Horn Book Magazine provided a mixed review that complimented the character development but called the plot "lagging" and "issue-laden."